Messaging

 This is the same as enterprise-messaging-shared

 except that messages are transferred through HTTP.
 For incoming messages, a webhook is used.
-Since no permanent AMQP connection is required, this allows for multitenant scenarios.

 Compared to enterprise-messaging-shared